jpype-project/jpype/doc/userguide.rst

 and is not currently exposed to the user.

 Second a Python class can be used as a template when a Java class is first constructed to add additional functionality.
-This type of constomization can be used to make a Java class appear as a native Python class.
+This type of customization can be used to make a Java class appear as a native Python class.
 Many of the Java collection classes have been customized to match Python collections.